coopTilleuls/easyadmin-mercure-demo/README.md

 # EasyAdmin / Mercure demo

-This demo application has been generated from the MicroSymfony template.
+This demo application has been generated from the [MicroSymfony](https://github.com/strangebuzz/MicroSymfony) template.

 ## Installation & first run 🚀

-    composer install --prefer-source
+    composer install
     make start

 Then open [https://127.0.0.1:8000](https://127.0.0.1:8000)